-103 The Social Care and Support sector average turnover rate in 2012 was 24% (Ekosgen and Skills for Care, 2013) Why are Some Employers more Successful than Others in Retaining their Workforce?
+&lt;sup>103 The Social Care and Support sector average turnover rate in 2012 was 24% (Ekosgen and Skills for Care, 2013) Why are Some Employers more Successful than Others in Retaining their Workforce?

-- 7.586 Existing regulatory requirements of the social care workforce is considered to have caused some recruitment and retention problems.
-Delays and costs, associated with registration and other regulatory requirements, imposed upon care workers deter prospective applicants (coupled with low rates of pay within the sector) and many would-be social care workers opt for the simpler application procedures and greater financial rewards offered in the service and retail sectors (Lathlean et al, 2006). - 7.587 Problems with recruitment and retention restrict attempts to improve skills and status (Eborall, 2005) which, in turn, can have an impact on quality of social care provided. - 7.588 The Department for Health (2009) concluded that, given the potential risks associated with registering the social care workforce, there needs to be robust evidence that extended regulation would improve public safety and add benefits which are not achievable by non-statutory means (Department of Health, 2009).
+- 7.584 As well as the direct costs of registration, mandatory regulation of the social care workforce has the potential to have indirect costs for social care workers, social care employers, local authorities and service users and their families. - 7.585 Existing regulatory requirements of the social care workforce is considered to have caused some recruitment and retention problems.
+Delays and costs, associated with registration and other regulatory requirements, imposed upon care workers deter prospective applicants (coupled with low rates of pay within the sector) and many would-be social care workers opt for the simpler application procedures and greater financial rewards offered in the service and retail sectors (Lathlean et al, 2006). - 7.586 Problems with recruitment and retention restrict attempts to improve skills and status (Eborall, 2005) which, in turn, can have an impact on quality of social care provided. - 7.587 The Department for Health (2009) concluded that, given the potential risks associated with registering the social care workforce, there needs to be robust evidence that extended regulation would improve public safety and add benefits which are not achievable by non-statutory means (Department of Health, 2009).